 Travel + Leisure magazine has called Cape Breton Island, home to the world-renown Cabot Trail, one of the world’s must-see islands.
 The natural beauty of the highlands provides the perfect backdrop for outdoor activities such as golfing, kayaking, hiking, cycling, and whale watching.
 And don't forget about motorcycling!
 The Cabot Trail was featured in USA Today's 10 Best Readers' Choice for Best Motorcycle Trip in 2014.

-Hike and camp at Cape Breton Highlands National Park, play a round of golf at the famous Highland Links, linger over hand-crafted hooked rugs in Cheticamp or peruse artisan shops along the trail, or just drive and stare.
-This 300-kilometre (186-mile) highway is carved into the edge of highlands that slope to the sea, where eagles soar above and moose wander alongside.
+Hike and camp at Cape Breton Highlands National Park, play a round of golf at the famous Highland Links, peruse artisan shops along the trail, or just drive and stare as you experience this 300-kilometre (186-mile) highway that offers spectacular coastal views, highland scenery and warm Celtic hospitality.

 Experience an eagle’s view of the Cabot Trail while hiking this mostly level boardwalk in the heart of Cape Breton National Highlands Park.
 Keep an eye out for whales, wildlife, and the many boreal birds that call the area home.
 On this trek, you won’t just look at nature, you’ll be in the thick of it.

 Artistic creation meets natural beauty on the Cabot Trail Artisan Loop.
 With its dramatic coastal views and highland scenery, Cape Breton is a source of inspiration for artists on the island.
-From potters on the North Shore to galleries in the Highlands, from rug hookers in Cheticamp to the jewellers everywhere in-between, imagine yourself there.
+From potters and glass artisans on the North Shore to galleries in the Highlands, from rug hookers in Cheticamp to the jewellers everywhere in-between, imagine yourself there.